Project-Counter/cop5/source/09-audit/01-the-audit-process.rst

   * The report provider MUST fix the issues identified by the auditor within three months of the date of the interim report
   * The auditor will re-reconcile the COUNTER reports

 * **Stage five**-  audit complete.
-Once a Pass Report is issued, COUNTER will update the Registry of COUNTER compliant platforms to reflect the updated audit status of all platforms covered by the audit (https://registry.projectcounter.org/).
+Once a Pass Report is issued, COUNTER will update the Registry of COUNTER compliant platforms to reflect the updated audit status of all platforms covered by the audit (`COUNTER Registry <https://registry.projectcounter.org/>`).